 Product content optimization

-Nobody is born a writer and writing good content is more about optimizing it, than having a good moment of inspiration.
-They say that 90% of writing is editing so be prepared to improve your content as often as you can to keep your customers active and attract new ones.
+Nobody is born a writer.
+Writing good content is more about optimizing it than having a moment of inspiration.
+They say that 90% of writing is editing.
+So be prepared to improve your content as often as you can to keep your customers active and attract new ones.

-Product pages optimization is similar to category pages optimization, although here you need to fill in as much information about your products as you can.
+Product page optimization is similar to category page optimization.
+Although here, you need to fill in as much information about your products as you can.
 Make your content interesting by adding images and a structure to it using headings.

-The bottom line is to manage to offer a good and thorough description of each product, using the specific keywords users input in their searches, to successfully target your audience on each search engine.
+The bottom line is to manage to offer a good and thorough description of each product.
+Use specific keywords users input in their searches to target your audience on each search engine.

-Sometimes less is more and here it is also recommended not to overpopulate your content with specific keywords that might make users go to the next shop where they are not assaulted by aggressive marketing strategies.
+Sometimes less is more.
+Here it is also recommended not to overpopulate your content with specific keywords.
+These will only make users go to the next shop where they are not assaulted by aggressive marketing strategies.

 Structured data comes in the form of certain markup on your pages that is only visible to search engines.
-The purpose of this markup is to provide more information about your business and products and also enhance the way your site appears in search results.
+The purpose of this markup is to provide more information about your business and products.
+It will also enhance the way your site appears in search results.

-The main reason for having this data is that, while your users can clearly see what the price, availability or ratings a product has, search engines may have trouble correctly identifying these values.
-The main benefit is having those values shown directly in search results, which in turn increases the number of clicks your site may get.
-Getting more clicks can even lead to better rankings, especially if your competitors don’t have this kind of markup applied.
+Why do you need structured data?
+While users can see the price, availability, or ratings of a product, search engines may not identify it easily.
+The main benefit is having those values shown directly in search results.
+This will, in turn, increase the number of clicks your site may get.
+Getting more clicks can even lead to better rankings.
+Especially if your competitors don’t have this kind of markup applied.